North Carolina vs. Miami NCAA Football Odds, Plays and Insights | October 16, 2021

 - Against the spread, North Carolina is 3-3-0 this year.

-- The Tar Heels have an against the spread record of 3-2 in their five games as a favorite of 7 points or more so far this season.
+- The Tar Heels are 3-2 ATS when favored by 7.5 points or more this season.

-- North Carolina's games this year have hit the over on three of six set point totals (50%).
+- North Carolina's games this year have eclipsed the over/under in 50% of its opportunities (three times in six games with a set point total).

-- When North Carolina scores more than 27 points, it is 3-0 against the spread and 3-0 overall.
+- North Carolina is 3-0 against the spread and 3-0 overall this season when the team scores more than 27 points.

-- In games that North Carolina churns out more than 385.6 yards, the team is 3-1 against the spread and 3-1 overall.
+- North Carolina is 3-1 against the spread and 3-1 overall when the team churns out over 385.6 yards.

-- The Tar Heels have turned the ball over five more times (9 total) than the Hurricanes have forced a turnover (4) this season.
+- This year, the Tar Heels have turned the ball over nine times, five more than the Hurricanes' takeaways (4).

 - Find the latest spread and moneyline odds for North Carolina at SISportsbook.